Skip to content

 Memory

-Introduces the WAL-based memory architecture, projection, and injection rules.
+Introduces the journal-based memory architecture, projection, and injection rules.

 Memory